 "I fully support Brain Tumour Research and their Wear A Hat Day campaign.
 You can have fun wearing any kind of hat whilst raising awareness for an important cause.
 It is shocking that just one per cent of the national spending on cancer research is allocated to this devastating disease.
 Everyone should get involved in Wear A Hat Day to fund the fight and raise money for Brain Tumour Research."

 “Wear a hat not to cover your head but to open your eyes."

 Digby Lord Jones

-“Wear a Hat Day is a fun initiative to help fund vital research into brain tumours.
-I fully support it and urge you to join me on March 28th by wearing a hat and helping to fund the fight against brain tumours.”
+“Wear A Hat Day is a fun initiative to help fund vital research into brain tumours.
+I fully support it and urge you to do the same by wearing a hat, holding an fundraisign event, and helping fund the fight against brain tumours.”